Climate Pledges misleading, Greta Tells UN Meet - UrduPoint

 "This may sound impressive at first glance, but even though the intentions may be good this is not leadership.
 This is not leading, this is misleading."
 After Thunberg finished her address, dozens of youth activists from around the world stormed the plenary stage, demanding that delegates act now to cut emissions.

-- 'We need transformation' - UN chief Antonio Guterres on Wednesday appealed to industry to "shift into a high gear" by greening their businesses and dragging carbon emissions down.
+- Emissions on the rise - UN chief Antonio Guterres on Wednesday appealed to industry to "shift into a high gear" by greening their businesses and dragging carbon emissions down.

 "While we see some incremental steps towards sustainable business models, it is nowhere near the scope or scale required," he said.